gustavla/vzlog/README.rst

 vzlog
 =====

-Tool for logging rich content, particularly plots and images.
+Tool for logging rich content to an HTML file.
 It has two main advantages over interactive logging:

 * You can run experiments with loads of output, without having to be halted by an interactive plot.
-If you solve this by dumping plots to individual images, you might want to test vzlog instead, since it can seamlessly integrate text and images.
+If you solve this by dumping plots to individual images, you might want to try vzlog instead, since it can seamlessly integrate text and images.
 * If you often work remotely from a computer with a public HTML directory (such as a University account), you can plot directly to that directory.
 VzLog can